 3. Member Assessments - Association members are subject to monthly assessments to provide funds for the Association's operating expenses and major repairs and replacements.
 Assessment revenue is recognized as the related performance obligations are satisfied at transaction amounts expected to be collected.
 The Association's performance obligations related to its operating assessments is satisfied over time on a daily prorata basis using the input method.
 The performance obligations related to the replacement fund assessments and special assessments are satisfied when these funds are expended for their designated purpose.
 Assessments receivable at the balance sheet date are stated at the amounts expected to be collected from outstanding assessments from unit owners.
-The Association's policy is to retain legal counsel and place liens on the properties of homeowners whose assessments are thirty days or more delinquent.
-As of February 29, 2020, an allowance for doubtful accounts has not been established.
+The Association has retained legal counsel to place liens on the properties of unit owners whose assessments are notably delinquent.
+As of February 28, 2021, an allowance for doubtful accounts has not been established.
 The Association provides for doubtful accounts based on experience and analysis of individual accounts.
 Any excess assessments at year end are retained by the Association for use in the succeeding year.

 The Association treats uncollectible assessments as variable consideration.
 Methods, inputs, and assumptions used to evaluate whether an estimate of variable consideration is constrained include consideration of past experience and susceptibility to factors outside the Association's control.
-The balances of assessments receivable as of the beginning and end of the year are \$34,615 and \$7,660, respectively.
+The balances of assessments receivable as of the beginning and end of the year are \$7,660 and \$1,944, respectively.

-4. Cash and Cash Equivalents - For purposes of the February 29, 2020 balance sheet and statement of cash flows for the year ended February 29, 2020, the Association considers all highly liquid investments purchased with original maturities of three months or less to be cash equivalents.

-5. Interest Earned - The Association's policy is to allocate operating interest to the operating fund.
+- 4. Cash and Cash Equivalents For purposes of the February 28, 2021 balance sheet and statement of cash flows for the year ended February 28, 2021, the Association considers all highly liquid investments purchased with original maturities of three months or less to be cash equivalents. - 5.
+Interest Earned The Association's policy is to allocate operating interest to the operating fund.
 The special assessment and replacement fund interest is retained in the replacement fund.